 Picking your beginner smoker:

 Now that we have covered all of these topics, you should have all the information on each type of smoker.
-Your decision for a beginner smoker could come down to which one of the topics is more important to you.
+Then, your decision for a beginner smoker could come down to which one of the topics is more important to you.

 - Do you want your smoker to be portable?

 - What kind of meat do you prefer to smoke?